 This is an old racer with a lot of nice period touches.
-Suspension is all heavy duty with heim joints, beefed trailing arms, glass leaf springs, etc. Motor is a worked 400 small block with solid cam, scattershield, and mated to an M21 four speed.
-Front clip is '65 396, seats are '68 Corvette and wheels are old school Westerns shod with Mickey Thompson tires.
+Suspension is all heavy duty with heim joints, beefed trailing arms, glass leaf spring, etc. Motor is a worked 400 small block with solid cam, scattershield, and mated to an M21 four speed.
+Front clip is '65 396, seats are '68 Corvette and wheels are true magnesium Torq Thrusts with Goodyear bias ply tires.
 The fender flares are mid- to late-seventies Thumper units which retain the Sting Ray's body line.
-I recently built a hybrid L72/L88 427 for the car using an NOS #289 GM high nickel 4-bolt block, L72 forged 427 pistons and dimple connecting rods, and #074 L88/ZL1 aluminum cylinder heads.
+We recently built a hybrid L72/L88 427 for the car, using an NOS #289 GM high nickel 4-bolt block, L72 forged 427 pistons and dimple connecting rods, and #074 L88/ZL1 aluminum cylinder heads.
 A set of Bill Thomas early-design L88 side exhaust headers will complete the revamp.
-The car has also received real magnesium Torq Thrusts and new HD hubs from Duntov.

 1965 Corvette 396 Sting Ray, original M22 prototype car

 Numbers-matching, original triple-black L78 with super-rare FC-code 4.56 posi rear, power brakes, side-exiting exhaust, knock off wheels, removable hardtop, and TI ignition.
-Recent motor rebuild revealed the car to have a prototype M22 Rockcrusher transmission, one of a small handful installed in 1965, and serial-numbered to this car.
-This prompted me to order the NCRS Shipping Data report for the car, which lists the original dealer as being the famous, and performance-oriented Washburn Chevrolet in Santa Barbara, CA. Given that GM designated these prototype gearboxes for severe duty field testing (i.e. you, the buyer, couldn't order them, they had to be assigned by GM), this car seems likely to have been ordered for racing.
-The search for info continues.
+Complete original drive train, including prototype M22 Rockcrusher transmission, one of a small handful installed in 1965, and serial-numbered to this car.
+The original dealer was the famous, and performance-oriented, Washburn Chevrolet in Santa Barbara, CA. GM designated these prototype gearboxes for severe duty field testing (i.e. you, the buyer, couldn't order them, they had to be assigned by GM), so this car seems likely to have been ordered for racing.
+The search for info continues...